Victoria’s Secret parent, L Brands and CEO Wexner, target of activists amid Epstein connection, Wall Street says

 |-7.51%

-But shares of L Brands popped 3% off their lows following the FOX Business report of the likely coming activist pressure and began trading higher after the market close on Wednesday even after the retailer posted a wider-than-expected third-quarter loss of $252 million or $0.91 per share and a 2 percent drop in same-store sales.
+But shares of L Brands popped 3% off their lows following the FOX Business report of the likely coming activist pressure and began trading higher after the market close on Wednesday despite posting a wider-than-expected third-quarter loss of $252 million or $0.91 per share and a 2 percent drop in same-store sales.

 The activist play is said to be related to several factors aside from what investors believe is a need to break up the company including Wexner’s past association with convicted pedophile Jeffrey Epstein who for decades had managed Wexner’s money; Epstein was also a trustee at the Wexner Foundation.